bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

     uri: A PostgreSQL connection URI that provides all the information for logging into the Postgres database.
     jdbc-uri: A PostgreSQL JDBC connection URI that provides all the information for logging into the Postgres database via the JDBC driver.

 All connections are over TLS.
 PGO provides its own certificate authority (CA) to allow you to securely connect your applications to your Postgres clusters.
-This allows users to use the verify-full “SSL mode” of Postgres, which provides eavesdropping protection and prevents MITM attacks.
+This allows users to use the verify-full "SSL mode" of Postgres, which provides eavesdropping protection and prevents MITM attacks.
 Users can also choose to provide their own CA.

-Modifying Service Type, NodePort Value and Metadata
+### Modifying Service Type, NodePort Value and Metadata

 By default, PGO deploys Services with the ClusterIP Service type.
 Based on how users wish to expose their database, users may want to modify the Services to use a different Service type and NodePort value.
 You can modify the Services that PGO manages from the following attributes: